Vasar007/RoboticsSystem/CODESTYLE.md

 ```

 ## Curly brackets
-- Prefer to place the brackets everywhere:
+- Must use to place the brackets everywhere:
 ```C++
 void foo(int bar)
 {